Embed This Data

 - FDI Inflow:

-The top income tax rate is 50 percent, and the top corporate tax rate is 30 percent.
-Other taxes include a value-added tax (VAT).
-The overall tax burden amounts to 9.3 percent of total domestic income.
-Government spending is equivalent to 15.9 percent of total domestic output.
-The government budget has been in deficit in recent years, and public debt stands at 40.9 percent of GDP.
+The top personal income tax rate is 50 percent, and the top corporate tax rate is 30 percent.
+Other taxes include a value-added tax.
+The overall tax burden equals 5.2 percent of total domestic income.
+Government spending amounts to 14.7 percent of total domestic output.
+The government budget has been in deficit in recent years, and public debt stands at around 42 percent of GDP.

-Despite progress in simplifying the business start-up process, private enterprises still face costly regulatory hurdles.
+Private enterprises face costly regulatory hurdles.
 Minimum capital requirements to launch a company exceed four times the average level of annual income.
 The formal labor market is not fully developed.
-The government influences most prices through the public sector and subsidies.
-Arbitrary price controls cause food shortages and foster black-market exchanges.
+Government distortions of the economy through subsidies and wage/price controls are aggravated by persistent political volatility that undermines the basic functioning of state institutions.